Keonapang/RovHer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
+RovHer scores for all UK Biobank 4,927,152 rare variants used in this manuscript, along with pre-computed scores for all possible rare variants in the human exome, will be made available upon publication and can be downloaded from Zenodo.
+Additionally, pre-trained RovHer models are also available on Zenodo to allow replication and application to other datasets.

 Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_Please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>